mongodb/docs/source/includes/nav/steps-db-deployments-page.rst

-.. step:: In |service|, go to the :guilabel:`Database Deployments` page for your project.
+.. step:: In |service|, go to the :guilabel:`Clusters` page for your project.

    a.
 If it is not already displayed, select the organization that
       contains your desired project from the |ui-org-menu| in the